streetwriters/notesnook/docs/index.md

 7. Export notes as HTML, MD, PDF & TXT
 8. Automatic backups
 9. Dark mode and custom accents
+10. Notesnook Monograph - Sharing notes on public url with one click

+Notesnook is specifically designed for each platform to give you the best possible private note taking experience.

 ## Download

-Notesnook is available to download on Android, iOS, Windows, MacOS, Linux and a web app that runs on any browser.
+Notesnook is available to download on Android, iOS, Windows, MacOS, and Linux.
+You can also use Notesnook on any modern browser.
 Please head over to our [website](https://notesnook.com/) download Notesnook.

 ## Support